tier2tickets/Knowledge-Base/content/integration/kaseya.rst

 Field Definitions
 ^^^^^^^^^^^^^^^^^

+*priority*
+""""""""""

-- *priority* refers to the ticket priority (Urgent, Low, ect)
+refers to the ticket priority (Urgent, Low, ect)

+*ticketStatus*
+""""""""""""""

-- *ticketStatus* refers to the ticket status (New, In Progress, etc)
+refers to the ticket status (New, In Progress, etc)

+*comment_subject*
+"""""""""""""""""

-- *comment_subject* refers to the subject line of the first comment
+refers to the subject line of the first comment

+*ticketType*
+""""""""""""

-- *ticketType* refers to the issue type  in RepairShopr (Helpdesk, Internal, etc)
+refers to the issue type  in RepairShopr (Helpdesk, Internal, etc)

+*queue*
+"""""""

-- *queue* refers to the queue the ticket will be assigned to
+refers to the queue the ticket will be assigned to

+*assignee*
+""""""""""

-- *assignee* refers to the agent the ticket will be assigned to
+refers to the agent the ticket will be assigned to

-- *message* refers to the message the client typed when making the ticket
-- *title* refers to the ticket title
-- *append* refers to the information appended to the HDB report
+*ticketSource*
+""""""""""""""

-- *ticketSource* refers to the source of the ticket (Client portal, Phone, Other)
+refers to the source of the ticket (Client portal, Phone, Other)

+*priv_append*
+"""""""""""""

-- *priv_append* allows you to append information to the internal ticket note
+allows you to append information to the internal ticket note

-- *selections* refers to the checkboxes/radio buttons the client chose when creating the ticket
-- *name* refers to the client's name
-- *email* refers to the client's email
-- *ip* refers to the client's external ip address
-- *mac* refers to the client's MAC address
-- *hostname* refers to the client's hostname
+*openDate*
+""""""""""

-- *openDate* refers to the date the ticket was created
+refers to the date the ticket was created

+*other*
+"""""""

+There are additional variables which are common to all integrations.
+Those are documented :ref:`here <content/integration/advanced:Universally Available Variables>`